xiaoxianyu-office/mm/Items/Firework.md

-This attribute is used to modify the firework effects to a firework or firework_charge items.
+This attribute is used to modify the firework effects of a firework or firework_charge items.
 This attribute is required for every firework or firework_charge items.

 ### Format